 The country of origin of this aromatic white wine is not definitely settled.
-However the derivation of its name is certainly findable in South Tyrol: in the small wine village Tramin.
+However the derivation of its name can certainly be found in South Tyrol: in the small wine village Tramin.

 Along the wine route in southern South Tyrol the Gewürztraminer with its special reddish grapes was widely spread already in the 11th century.
 Meantime it fell into oblivion, but today it amounts to about 8% of the regional viniculture.
 In South Tyrol and in Italy it ranks among the most popular white wines and time and again it reaps national and international awards.

-In South Tyrol the Gewürztraminer covers a cultivated area of circa 380 hectare, so it doesn’t play such a decisive part.
+In South Tyrol the Gewürztraminer covers a cultivated area of circa 574 hectares, so it doesn’t play such a decisive part.
 Its vines can be found not only in Tramin, but also in other zones of Southern South Tyrol, in Eisacktal, Vinschgau and all around Meran.

 Golden & aromatic

 Connoisseurs appreciate the Gewürztraminer as rather dry, but very aromatic and intensive white wine with low acid content.
 Its flavor sometimes reminds of rose petals, cloves, marzipan, oranges, cinnamon or litchis and the color palette ranges from light yellow to golden.